Istanbul 2026 Travel Budget Guide: New Fees & Essential Tips

 Planning a trip to Istanbul in 2026?
 Significant price adjustments and policy changes have taken effect this year.
 This guide breaks down the latest costs for landmarks, transportation, and dining.

-The Hagia Sophia Pricing Confusion
+The Hagia Sophia pricing confusion

-- Standard Ticket (€25.00): Includes access to the Byzantine Mosaic Gallery.
-These are only sold at the physical ticket office.
+- Standard Ticket (₺1,323): Includes access to the Byzantine Mosaic Gallery.
+Standard tickets are only sold at the physical ticket office.

-- Combined Ticket (€50.00): Includes the Mosaic Gallery plus the Hagia Sophia Experience Museum.
-These are the tickets sold online via QR codes to "skip the line."
+- Combined Ticket (₺2,646): Includes the Mosaic Gallery plus the Hagia Sophia Experience Museum.
+Combined tickets are the ones sold online via QR codes to "skip the line."

 Hagia Sophia is currently undergoing a multi-year restoration.
 Many interior sections are covered, and views from the upper level to the main floor are currently blocked.

-2025 vs. 2026 Price Comparison
+2025 vs. 2026 price comparison

 | Landmark | 2025 Price | 2026 Price | Notes |